ASL Aviation Holdings was formally established as ASL Aviation Group in June 2008 but its origins date back to 1970.

 In late 2010, the acquisition of the Safair Group was finalised, a move that included its leasing and airline operations based in South Africa and in 2013, Safair introduced a BBEE (Broad-based Black Economic Empowerment) programme, allowing ASL to retain a minority shareholding in the South African company.

 In 2007, the Imperial Group divested itself of all aviation-related businesses, which were acquired by 3P Airfreighters.
 At the same time, an interest was acquired in Europe Airpost and its fleet of Boeing 737 Classic aircraft, which flew a combination of postal and passenger services.

 This prompted the decision to rename the holding company and coordinate all the different operators under a single new identity and so ASL Aviation Group was born in 2008.

 The Hunting Group decided to sell off all its aviation-related companies in June 1998.
 The airline was sold to a consortium comprising Compagnie Maritime Belge NV from Belgium (CMB) and Safair (Pty) Ltd based in South Africa, part of the Imperial Group.

-In 1994 Safair Freighters (Pty) Ltd. was renamed Safair (Pty) Ltd. The sale to the CMB/Safair consortium prompted a change of name to Air Contractors (ACL).
+In 1994 Safair Freighters (Pty) Ltd. was renamed Safair (Pty) Ltd. The sale to the CMB/Safair consortium prompted a change of name to Air Contractors (ACL) in July 1998.

 In 1992, the Hunting Group decided to rebrand all its subsidiaries, and Air Bridge changed overnight to Hunting Cargo Airlines with a bold new corporate image.
 All the airline’s operations were transferred to Ireland in 1997, the same year that saw the introduction of the first Airbus A300-B4 to the fleet.